-Or actually, you can do some A/B tests to find popular Twitter hashtags too.
+Or, actually, you can do some A/B tests to find popular Twitter hashtags.

-Also, check “Mention Author” to tag article writer in Tweets.
-That’s how I got most retweets on my Twitter posts.
+Also, check “Mention Author” to tag the article writer in Tweets.
+That’s how I got the most retweets on my Twitter posts.

-I recommend review content before publishing to make sure your targeting is correct and content are relevant and in quality that you need. (for a few days at least)
+I recommend reviewing content before publishing to ensure your targeting is correct and the content is relevant, and of the quality you need. (for a few days at least)

-One key matter for getting high engagement on social media automation campaigns is sharing trending news with relevant hashtags.
+One essential matter for high engagement on social media automation campaigns is sharing trending news with relevant hashtags.
 Also, timing is the key.
-If time is related, select the “Custom” option under “Schedule Time” and create time spots.
+Select the “Custom” option under “Schedule Time” if time is related and create time spots.
 Make sure the Timezone is also correct.
 Use an online time zone converter to find the right times.

 How to create an automation campaign for the blog

-Find relevant content for your niche blogs is hard.
-In fact, if you’re running a niche blog for a specific audience, for example, people who are interested in Cookery in Albania, then first you have found good quality content to write and then write for Albanian people.
+Finding relevant content for your niche blogs is hard.
+In fact, if you’re running a niche blog for a specific audience, for example, people who are interested in Cookery in Albania, you have found good quality content to write and then write for Albanian people.

-However, with ContentStudio’s blog automation recipes, you can automate these process everything from the ground.
+However, with ContentStudio’s blog automation recipes, you can automate these processes everything from the ground.

-You don’t have to ever worry about what content to write on your niche blogs.
+You never have to worry about what content to write on your niche blogs.

 However, I don’t recommend using blog automation tools for your authoritative blogs.
 Here’s how to automate your blog post creation process with ContentStudio.

 You can either start creating automation campaigns to publish videos or articles on your blog.
-In this example, I will explain how to post content on your blog automatically.
+In this example, I will explain how to automatically post content on your blog.

 Enter a descriptive name for your blog automation campaign and select relevant blogs.
 (If you choose WordPress, make sure your self-hosted WordPress blog is connected to ContentStudio rightly so ContentStudio can publish content for you.)

-Steps are self-explanatory.
-Select your blog channels and social channels and set up Hashtags and Replug link settings.
+The steps are self-explanatory.
+Select your blog and social channels and set up Hashtags and Replug link settings.

 I loaded the content from a custom topic I have already created.
-You can create custom content matching filters specific for this particular campaign separately.
+You can create custom content matching filters specific to this particular campaign separately.

 Currently, ContentStudio isn’t supporting custom link embedding.
 However, you can use a plugin like ThirstyAffiliates to hyperlink keywords automatically.
 (Tip: automatically embed Amazon affiliates links to generate revenue)

-In the third and the last step, set up timings for your campaign.
-My recommendation is to make your blog posting natural by diversifying content types (ex: videos, text articles) and topics.
-Hence, share blog posts in a specific topic in certain intervals.
+Set up timings for your campaign in the third and the last step.
+I recommend making your blog posting natural by diversifying content types (ex: videos, text articles) and topics.
+Hence, share blog posts on a specific topic at certain intervals.